atym-io/getting-started/README.md

 atym build
 ```

-You should now see a new `.atym` directory in your home directory (`~/.atym`) that contains the containers name (as specified in `build.yml`), as well as all of the container contents.
+You should now see a new `.atym` directory in your home directory (`~/.atym`) that contains the container name (as specified in `build.yml`), as well as all of the container contents.

 ## What's Next?
 Now that you've built your first Atym container, it's time to deploy it to your device!
 Visit our [Quickstart Guide](https://docs.atym.io/quickstart) to learn how to set up the Atym Runtime on your board, register your device with the Atym Hub, and deploy your first containerized application.

 ## Important links
-Explore these sections in our docs to get more framiliar with developing Atym containers.
+Explore these sections in our docs to get more familiar with developing Atym containers.

 - [Container Specification](https://docs.atym.io/architecture/containers/overview) - Understand the Atym container format
 - [Container APIs](https://docs.atym.io/reference/api) - Discover available container APIs